plantasia-space/plantasia.space-site/index.md

   # @end locale config
 key: welcome-world-information-
 ---
-<h1>Entangled Worlds</h1>
+<h1>Maar World</h1>

-Welcome to Entangled Worlds, an initiative that explores the intersection of digital and physical worlds through the development of intelligent music players and meta-musical instruments.
+Welcome to Maar World, an initiative that explores the intersection of digital and physical worlds through the development of intelligent music players and meta-musical instruments.

 A worldbuilding project inspired by history, science fiction, visual arts, music making.
 A proof of concept for the development of new tools in a creator-owned economy.
-This may be the first of many entangled worlds.
+This may be the first of many Entangled Worlds.

 | #    | MW:1                                 |
 |-------------|--------------------------------------|